PAT HARRINGTON JR. - January 6

 Indeed we are all shocked that Al died here in the future,

 instead of the past.
-That guy was a regular Nostril Thomas.
+The guy was a regular Nostril Thomas.

 Writer and futurist (Future Shock, The Third Wave).